boostup/regalia-clothing/README.md

 ## Sign In form

-- [ ] handle response 400 upon signing in with a wrong email and/or password
+- [ ] handle response 400 upon signing in with a wrong email and/or password => toast notification

 ## Sign Up form

-- [ ] when password and confirmPassword are different, a simple alert is displayed.
-Change that for something more UI friendly PLEASE !
+- [ ] when password and confirmPassword are different, a simple alert is displayed => toast notification
 - [ ] handle response 400 upon sign up with an email already stored in firestore

 ## Route : /signin

-- [ ] this route should not be accessible if a user is signed in
+- [x] this route should not be accessible if a user is signed in

 ## Upon Signing In / Signing Up

-- [ ] user must be redirected to the requested protected page if any; otherwise to the root of the site
+- [x] user must be redirected to the requested protected page if any; otherwise to the root of the site

+## Upon Signing Out

+- [x] user must be redirected to the root of the site when signing out
+- [ ] confirm user has been signed out => toast notification

 ---